-First works investigate multi-view setups.
-A major challenge is to realize a system that hinders the interference of the active ToF-sensors.
-The approaches presented in [KCTT08, GFP08] use different modulation frequencies, however the authors to not discuss the constraints that the different modulation frequencies need to fulfill in order to guarantee noninterference.
+A recent topic are multi-view setups.
+A major challenge is to realize a system that prevents interference between the active ToF cameras.
+The approaches presented in [KCTT08, GFP08] use different modulation frequencies; however, the authors do not discuss the constraints that the different modulation frequencies need to fulfill in order to guarantee non-interference.

-Meanwhile, however, some manufacturers have already implemented more sophisticated active illuminations that make use of binary codes by which different sources can be separated [MB07].
+Meanwhile, however, some manufacturers have already implemented more sophisticated active illumination units that make use of binary codes by which different sources can be separated [MB07].